TEAMuP-dev/HARP/model_validation/README.md

             min_bytes: 1000      # every file output must be non-trivial
 ```

-**Mistakes on a named output are configuration errors, not model failures.**
+**Mistakes on a named output are surfaced as configuration mistakes, not as
-An unrecognized rule name, an unknown output label, or a rule aimed at a named
+model faults.** An unrecognized rule name, an unknown output label, or a rule
-output whose type it does not cover (_e.g._, `min_labels` on an audio output)
+aimed at a named output whose type it does not cover (_e.g._, `min_labels` on
-raises an error naming the problem and listing what is valid.
+an audio output) fails the case with a message naming the problem and listing
+what is valid, rather than passing silently or reading as a defect in the
+model.
+The run still exits `1`, since the case did not pass — it is the
+config that needs the fix.
 A rule under
 `"*"` is more forgiving: when it matches no compatible output, it is skipped
 instead of raising an error.
 This lets a generic case (see
 [common test cases](#step-4-reuse-a-case-across-models)) target output types